cjdbarlow/Part-One/transfusion_reactions.md

 * Once collected, it is frozen and rethawed in a water bath prior to use

 ###Cryoprecipitate
-Cryoprecipitate is prepared by removing the precipitate from FFP which forms at 1–6°C. Cryoprecipitate:
+Cryoprecipitate is prepared by removing the precipitate from FFP which forms at 1–6°C. Cryoprecipitate contains predominantly:
-* Contains predominantly:
 * Fibrinogen
 * Fibronectin
 * vWF
 * Factor VIII
-    * Factor XII
+* Factor XIII

 ###Whole Blood